WestJet Airlines' (WJAFF) CEO Gregg Saretsky on Q3 2017 Results - Earnings Call Transcript

 Hunter Keay

-That’s great.
-Thanks for the thorough answer and I really applaud you for doing that.
-It takes a lot of guts to do it.
-So, I hope it works out.
-Another question for you on the cross-border stuff.
-Obviously United and Air Canada are trying to reboot their JV.
-A, do you have a view on that?
-And then, B, are you watching it as someone that might be interested in doing something similar?
-And then, I guess, C, if you answer to that as yes, what type of a natural partner would you guys be looking for here in the U.S.?
-Thanks a lot.
+Yes, that’s great.
+Thanks for the thorough answer again.
+I really applaud you for doing that, and it takes a lot of guts to do it.
+So I hope it works out.
+Another question for you on the cross-border stuff, obviously United, Air Canada trying to reboot their JV; A, do you have a view on that; and then B, are you watching it as someone that might be interested in doing something similar, and then C, if the answer to that is yes, what type of a natural partner would you guys be looking for here in the US?

 Gregg Saretsky